 Well, there’s a stinky problem.
 What do cruisers do on an everyday basis?
 How do we cope in remote locations?
-It’s not difficult, takes minimal planning, but requires almost of us in from privileged homes to rethink habits and practices.
+It’s not difficult, takes minimal planning, but requires almost all of us in from privileged homes to rethink habits and practices.

 Don’t count on recycling